FieryCod/holy-lambda/doc/1-02-getting-started.md

 > :warning: Any changes that are made directly in the editor will be overwritten when the `bb stack:deploy` task is next run.
 Remember to copy any necessary changes to the made code base.

+> :information_source: Interactive editing is only available with the Babashka runtime.
+Other runtime options package compiled Clojure code or produce native images.

 ## End to End: Calling the Lambda from API Gateway

 The template project also creates a REST endpoint in API Gateway that is linked to our Lambda function.